Tap into the power of the sun with Pee Dee Solar

 How does it work?

-Pee Dee Electric members purchase the rights to the energy output from solar panels for a one-time fee of $525 per panel.
+Pee Dee Electric members purchase the rights to the energy output from solar panels for a one-time fee of $367.50 per panel.
 We've built the facility and will cover and maintain all insurance and maintenance costs.
 The solar energy produced by the panels will be credited to you on your monthly electric bill.
-The entire solar farm is made up of 360 panels and members are allowed to purchase the output of up to 15 panels, each at $525.
+The entire solar farm is made up of 360 panels and members are allowed to purchase the output of as many panels as they would like, each at $367.50.
 A total of 100 kilowatts (instantaneous) is produced by the system.

 Advantages of Community Solar